Vowel hiatus: Avoidance

-Many languages disallow or restrict hiatus and avoid it by deleting or assimilating the vowel or by adding an extra consonant.
+Many languages disallow or restrict hiatus and avoid it by deleting or assimilating the vowel sound or by adding an extra consonant sound.

 Epenthesis

-A consonant may be added between vowels (epenthesis) to prevent hiatus.
+A consonant sound may be added between vowels (epenthesis) to prevent hiatus.
 That is most often a semivowel or a glottal, but all kinds of other consonants can be used as well, depending on the language and the quality of the two adjacent vowels.
 For example, some non-rhotic dialects of English often insert /r/ to avoid hiatus after non-high word-final or occasionally morpheme-final vowels.

 Contraction

 In Greek and Latin poetry, hiatus is generally avoided although it occurs in many authors under certain rules, with varying degrees of poetic licence.
 Hiatus may be avoided by elision of a final vowel, occasionally prodelision (elision of initial vowel), synizesis (pronunciation of two vowels as one without a change in spelling), or contractions such as αει->ᾷ.

+Glide formation

+The first of the two vowels may be converted to a glide to prevent hiatus.
+This differs from epenthesis as described above, since only one of the two vowels is retained in its original form.
+For example, in Luganda, /muiko/ is realised as [mwiːk.o].
+In some cases, this may result in the transfer of accent and/or length from the first to the second vowel, e.g. Icelandic sjá ← *sé + a.